Logotype for TC Energy Corporation

 • Replaced nearly all EBITDA from the spun-off liquids business with high-quality natural gas and power projects within 18 months.

-• S&P affirmed BBB+ rating and revised outlook to stable, with year-end debt-to-EBITDA of 4.8x, on track for a long-term target of 4.75x.
+• S&P affirmed BBB+ rating and revised outlook to stable, with a year-end debt-to-EBITDA of 4.8x, on track for a long-term target of 4.75x.

 Financial highlights

-• Q4 2025 comparable EBITDA rose 13% year-over-year to nearly CAD 3 billion ($3.0 billion), with full-year comparable EBITDA up 9% to $11.0 billion.
+• Q4 comparable EBITDA reached nearly CAD 3 billion (or $3.0–$3.1 billion), up 13–14% year-over-year, with full-year growth of 9%.

 • Canada Gas EBITDA rose by CAD 110 million, U.S. EBITDA by CAD 188 million, and Mexico EBITDA by CAD 163 million (70% increase year-over-year) due to project completions and settlements.